-The implement must be folded for road travel.
-The folded position of the exact following harrow must be secured via the stop tap 1.
+The exact following harrow must be secured in the lifted position with the stop tap 1 before road travel.

 Depending on the implement equipment, a roller harrow 1 is mounted behind the exact following harrow.
 The roller harrow is usually used when the ground conditions are dry.
 If the roller harrow is not being used, it can be put in parking position.